Basic Dental Care

-- Prevents gum (periodontal) disease, which can damage gum tissue and the bones that support teeth, and in the long term can lead to the loss of teeth.
+- Prevents gum (periodontal) disease.
+Gum disease can damage gum tissue and the bones that support teeth and, in the long term, it can lead to the loss of teeth.

 - Shortens time with the dentist and dental hygienist, and makes the trip more pleasant.